Bees are beautiful

 Honey bees have a society almost as complex as our own!
 They cooperate, have a voting process (for swarming), everyone is born equal (in terms of becoming a queen or worker), and send their soldiers to war...

 April 21.
 Cherries, both Japanese cherries, Nanking cherries (Prunus tomentosa) and perhaps also the edible cherries, I assume, are starting to bloom.
 Red maple is basically done (started about 7 days ago).
-Forsythia has been blooming for about 4 days.
+Forsythia has been blooming for about 4 days (I have seen a single bee foraging on it in Australia but a few more in Beijing, China), none in Michigan.
 Lenten rose (Hellebore) also bloomed for a while, I had seen bees on this flower in NC but not here.
 Red maples are basically done blooming, Norway maple is starting to bloom.
-I have seen solitary bees foraging on this tree.
+I have seen solitary bees foraging on this tree (and perhaps a honey bee finally this year! i have to inspect my photos to see if it is a honey bee a solitary bee).
 Boxelder also blooming, I have seen bees in China foraging on this (and has some far away photos).

 April 17.
 Red maple is blooming, I saw some bees (a few looked like honey bees!).
 Crocuses are basically done.
 Pussy willows are in peak bloom, lots of honeybees and native bees.

 April 6, Beal botanical gardens: I saw and photographed honey bees, parasitic wasps, and some solitary bees on: winter aconite, chionodoxa, anemone flowers, and Christmas rose.
 Honey bees were also foraging on witchhazel (behind North Kezie), with yellow flowers and strong (but pleasant) odor.
 Only a few Schilla and did not see bees.
 Puchkinia not out yet, crocus (only one) was withering.
-Skunk cabbage was also blooming (only 2 flowers, so no bees).
+Skunk cabbage was also blooming (only 2 flowers, so no bees) my last year’s photos of bees visiting them are here.)

 This post is linked to from http://bees.msu.edu/flowers and will be updated 1-2 times per every 2 weeks.